nicoster/XcodeBookmark/README.md

 ### Overview

 A plugin that allows you to use bookmarks in Xcode!
-I know you all have waited for soooo long for a bookmark plugin for Xcode.
+I know you all have been waiting for soooo long for a bookmark plugin for Xcode.

 ## Usage